Rhetoric and Media Studies

 Faculty

 Joseph Gantt.
-Assistant professor with term of rhetoric and media studies, director of Speech and Debate.
+Assistant professor with term of rhetoric and media studies, director of speech and debate.
 Political rhetoric, argumentation theory, forensics, public speaking and address, rhetorical theory and criticism.
 MA 2005, BA 2003 Texas Tech University.

 Daena J. Goldsmith.
 Associate dean of the College of Arts and Sciences, professor of rhetoric and media studies.
 Social media, health communication, gender.
 PhD 1990, MA 1988 University of Washington.
 BS 1986 Lewis & Clark College.